Portfolio augmentation for a potential biologic drug

 Client’s requirement

-The focus was on leveraging public gene expression data-sets from cancer patients treated with a drug candidate with similar mechanism of action.
-Machine-learning based predictive models were built using information on drug responsiveness and disease gene signatures.
+The focus was on leveraging public gene expression datasets from cancer patients treated with a drug candidate with a similar mechanism of action.
+Machine learning in drug discovery and predictive modeling for oncology were applied using information on drug responsiveness and disease gene signatures.

 Our approach

-Predictive models were built using an iterative approach wherein patient-level and disease-level gene expression profiles were used as input data.
-Clustering of cancer indications was done to prioritize indications which were potentially sensitive to the treatment.
-Biological rationale was built was each of the prioritized indications by converging the drug mechanism of action with disease pathophysiology.
+Predictive models were built using an iterative approach wherein patient-level and disease-level gene expression analysis profiles were used as input data.
+Clustering of cancer indications was done to prioritize indications that were potentially sensitive to the treatment.

 Download case study